xdrus/check-radauth/README.md

 # check-radauth
-Nagios comportable plugin to check an user authentication at radius
+Nagios compatible plugin to check an user authentication at radius